medo64/MicroCA/README.md

     ./microca.sh -exu Server server

 Same as above but certificate is created with usage bits for server (digitalSignature, keyEncipherment, and serverAuth).

+    ./microca.sh -exu Server -n localhost -i 127.0.0.1 -s "CN=localhost" server

+Same as before but certificate also contains subjectAltName with localhost as DNS name and 127.0.0.1 as IP address.
+Subject is also defined to be CN=localhost.

     ./microca.sh -exu Client client